-L-citrulline is a naturally occurring amino acid that has many health benefits, including increased strength and stamina, improvement in erectile dysfunction, and support heart health.
+L-citrulline is a naturally-occurring amino acid that has many purported health benefits.
+People use it to increase strength and stamina, improve erectile dysfunction, and support heart health.
 However, the majority of its uses are not supported by proper studies.
-Read on to learn about the many health benefits of L-citrulline.
+Read on to learn whether L-citrulline has evidence-based benefits.

 What is L-Citrulline?

-L-citrulline is a non-essential amino acid, meaning that it is made in the body and is not required through diet [R].
+L-citrulline is a non-essential amino acid, meaning that it is made in the body and is not required through diet .

-The name citrulline comes from the word citrullus, the Latin word for watermelon, as the fruit contains large amounts of the amino acid (1.1- 4.7 mg/g) [R].
+The name citrulline comes from the word citrullus, the Latin word for watermelon, as the fruit contains this amino acid (1.1- 4.7 mg/g) .

-L-Citrulline can be taken as a supplement and can be found in a variety of foods.
+L-Citrulline is available as a supplement and can be found in a variety of foods.

 - Watermelon (highest amount)

 Some people believe that L-citrulline supplements are more effective than L-arginine supplements at increasing blood arginine levels.
-This is because L-arginine supplements are not as efficiently absorbed as L-citrulline and are quickly removed from the body due to the activity of arginase in the gut.
-L-citrulline is easily absorbed and converted to arginine [R].
+They say L-arginine supplements are not as efficiently absorbed as L-citrulline and are quickly removed from the body due to the activity of arginase in the gut, while L-citrulline is easily absorbed and converted to arginine.
+Limited evidence supports this claim .

-Because they use different transporters in the gut when they’re absorbed, L-citrulline can be combined with L-arginine to increase arginine and nitric oxide levels greater than either one alone.
+Because they use different transporters in the gut when they’re absorbed, scientists think L-citrulline can be combined with L-arginine to increase arginine and nitric oxide levels greater than either one alone.
 This theory has yet to be confirmed .

 Mechanisms of Action